 R1(config)#ip route 172.16.10.0 255.255.255.0 Serial 0/0

-In this case the AD will be zero (0).
+In this case, the AD will be zero (0).
 Pretty cool right?
-I didn’t know that difference for a long time but there is another article in the process of writing that explains why that is so.
+There’s another article about that here.

 If we configure the route like this: